 - Scan both arches, even if you're only treating or revising one of them.
 Recreating the occlusion based on one arch is prone to error.
 (This advice applies to PVS impressions as well.)

 - We prefer "closed shell" models, but "open shell" models are acceptable too.

-- To prevent aligners from flaring at the edges, always capture at least 3-5 mm's of gum in the scan.
+- To prevent aligners from flaring at the edges, always capture at least 3-5 mm's of gingiva in the scan.

 - Capture more accurate bite scans by including as much of the occlusion as your scanner allows.

 - We can't provide support for your scanner software, but if you've got any other questions, as always, your account rep is here to help.

 - The 3M True Definition Scanner logo is a trademark of 3M, St. Paul MN